Putting it bluntly

 Data engineers are curious, skilled problem-solvers who love both data and building things that are useful for others.
 Either way, data engineers together with data scientists and business analysts are a part of the team effort that transforms raw data in ways that provides their enterprises with a competitive edge.

-In this blog post, I will discuss what differentiates data engineers from data scientists, what unites them, and how their roles are complimenting each other.
+In this blog post, I will discuss what differentiates a data engineer vs data scientist, what unites them, and how their roles are complimenting each other.

 There is a significant overlap between data engineers and data scientists when it comes to skills and responsibilities.
 The main difference is the one of focus.
 Data Engineers are focused on building infrastructure and architecture for data generation.
 In contrast, data scientists are focused on advanced mathematics and statistical analysis on that generated data.